CX-Box/cxbox-doc/docs/widget/fields/field/pickList/pickList.md

         **Step6** Add popupBcName and pickMap to **_.widget.json_**.
         `pickMap` - maping for field Picklist to MyEntity

+        pickMap defines the mapping between fields of the main BC (the primary form) and the popup BC from which the user selects a record.

+        * Left side — the field in the main BC where the value should be written.
+        * Right side — the field in the popup BC from which the value is taken when the user selects a row.

         ```json
         --8<--
         {{ external_links.github_raw_doc }}/fields/picklist/basic/MyExample118List.widget.json